-No matter how great a channel incentive program may be, there is always room to optimize and improve performance, through many different approaches.
-In some programs, optimization initiatives fall by the wayside, leaving the program to stagnate.
-Other times, improvement concepts are driven by gut or speculation or perhaps things that worked in totally different programs than the one in focus.
-Most successful programs cultivate ideas to improve performance directly from their participants through strategic information gathering of actionable insights, like from surveys or focus groups.
+No matter how great a channel reward program may be, there is always room to optimize and improve performance, through many different approaches.
+In some reward programs, optimization initiatives fall by the wayside, leaving the reward program to stagnate.
+Other times, improvement concepts are driven by gut or speculation or perhaps things that worked in totally different reward programs than the one in focus.
+Most successful reward programs cultivate ideas to improve performance directly from their participants through strategic information gathering of actionable insights, like from surveys or focus groups.

 Feedback from our Research Services has been insightful and we’re happy to share some of the most common ways to ensure an enjoyable and positive participant experience, keeping users engaged and your brands/products top of mind.

 Ease of use in a sales incentive program is crucial to achieving a desired level of participation.
-Often, program experience issues arise with users when recent drastic changes have taken place, repurposing key operational areas of the program like registration, login, sales submission.
-Even when making a positive program change, it’s imperative that you and/or your incentive program partner has a focus on change management, ensuring the best possible transition from one program to another.
-Change management should involve a fluid transition from one experience to the next, proper training and user materials, as well as ongoing management of key program functions to ensure high levels of usability and utility.
+Often, reward program engagement issues arise with users when recent drastic changes have taken place, repurposing key operational areas of the program like registration, login, sales submission.
+Even when making a positive program change, it’s imperative that you and/or your reward program partner has a focus on change management, ensuring the best possible transition from one reward program to another.
+Change management should involve a fluid transition from one experience to the next, proper training and user materials, as well as ongoing management of key reward program functions to ensure high levels of usability and utility.

 High Value Rewards

-Want to learn more about providing a positive user experience?
+Want to learn more about providing positive reward program engagement?
 Let’s have a conversation!